ramonsuarez/ramonsuarez.github.io/content/post/leads-for-less-with-social-media-stats-about.md

 >
 > ### Social media, blogs and search engine optimization more cost-effective for lead gen
 >
-> </div>Pull marketing tactics such as search, blog and social media generate cheaper leads than more traditional outbound efforts, according to data from inbound online marketing platform [HubSpot](http://www.hubspot.com).
+> Pull marketing tactics such as search, blog and social media generate cheaper leads than more traditional outbound efforts, according to data from inbound online marketing platform [HubSpot](http://www.hubspot.com).
 >
 > The ???2010 State of Inbound Marketing??? report indicates that spending on lead generation is 60% less among companies that devote at least one-half of their budget to inbound marketing, compared with companies spending at least one-half of lead generation dollars on outbound tactics.
 >